CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

     Which of the following statements below about APIs is false?

     A) Public APIs can be accessed by anyone on the Internet.
-    B) You must use Javascript to access an API.
+    B) You must use JavaScript to access an API.
     C) APIs can control access to data or features of an application.
     D) You can change data via an API.